cloudfoundry/cloud_controller_ng/docs/v3/source/includes/resources/deployments/_header.md

 * [Rolling deployments](https://docs.cloudfoundry.org/devguide/deploy-apps/rolling-deploy.html) allows for
 applications to be deployed without incurring downtime by gradually rolling out instances.

 * Canary deployments deploys a single instance to be evaluated, if deemed successful the deployment can be resumed via the [continue action](#continue-a-deployment).
 The deployment then continues like a rolling deployment.
+This feature is experimental and is subject to change.